MIC-DKFZ/TractSeg/Readme.md

 anisotropic (e.g. 1mm x 1mm x 2mm) results will be a lot better if you resample your image to isotropic spacing first.

 #### Small bundles like the CA and FX are incomplete
-You can use the following three options to improve your results:
+You can use the following options to improve your results:
-* `--super_resolution` The input image is upsampled to 1.25mm resolution (the resolution TractSeg was trained on) and finally downsampled back to the original resolution.
+`--super_resolution` The input image is upsampled to 1.25mm resolution (the resolution TractSeg was trained on) and finally downsampled back to the original resolution.
 Using `--super_resolution` will output the image at 1.25mm.
 Especially if image resolution is low parts of the CA can get lost during downsampling.
-* `--bundle_specific_threshold` Lowering the threshold for converting the model output to binary segmentations.
-Instead of 0.5 use 0.3 for CA and 0.4 for CST and FX.
-For all other bundles keep 0.5.
-This will increase sensitivity for those difficult bundles.
-* `--postprocess` Will fill small holes in the segmentation and remove small blobs not connected to the rest of the segmentation. (not working for output_type TOM)

-Using those options will improve the results for CA/FX quite often.

 #### Can I save the pretrained weights at a different location?
 Per default the pretrained weights will be downloaded to and loaded from `~/.tractseg/`.
 You can change this directory